 About the Sociology Program

-Sociology is the study of social life, social change and human behavior.
-It seeks to understand all aspects of human social behavior, including the behavior of individuals as well as the social dynamics of small groups, large organizations, communities, institutions, and entire societies.
-Students of sociology study a broad array of topics including social networks, gender roles and relationships, family structure and behavior, interpersonal relationships and processes, urban development, historical societies and economies, rural social trends, social movements, gang violence, current immigration issues, race and ethnic relations, and crime and incarceration.
-Sociology looks for what is universal as well as what varies across societies and groups and courses explore social change and provide a lens into the complexity of the causes and consequences of human behavior.
+Sociology is the study of social life, social change, and human behavior.
+It seeks to understand all aspects of human social behavior, including the behavior of individuals, as well as the social dynamics of small groups, large organizations, communities, institutions, and entire societies.
+Students of Sociology study a broad array of topics, including social networks, gender roles and relationships, family structure and behavior, interpersonal relationships and processes, urban development, historical societies and economies, rural social trends, social movements, gang violence, current immigration issues, race and ethnic relations, and crime and incarceration.
+Sociology looks for what is universal, as well as what varies across societies and groups, and Sociology courses explore social change and provide a lens into the complexity of the causes and consequences of human behavior.
 The results of sociological investigations help develop new theories and inform social policy, programs, and laws.

 Sociology intersects with many other disciplines.
-Economics and politics, for example, are common concerns of sociologists; but the difference is that Sociology tends to approach these issues as part of a complex system rather than independent features of society.
-It is concerned foremost with interrogating how social institutions and social structures shape individuals' and groups' experiences, identities, social locations and life chances.
-Sociology’s breadth is particularly valuable in our increasingly global, inter-dependent world.
+Economics and politics, for example, are common concerns of sociologists; but the difference is that Sociology tends to approach these issues as part of a complex system, rather than independent features of society.
+Sociology is concerned foremost with interrogating how social institutions and social structure shape individuals’ and groups’ experiences, identities, social locations, and life chances.
+Sociology’s breadth is particularly valuable in our increasingly global, interdependent world.

-Sociology thus provides a strong intellectual foundation for students to enter a wide range of occupational areas, including: social research, policy analysis, government agencies, social and human services, market research, public relations, journalism, teaching, law, and criminal justice and non-profit organizations.
+Sociology provides a strong intellectual foundation for students to enter a wide range of occupational areas, including social research, policy analysis, government agencies, social and human services, counseling, community planning, health services, market research, public relations, journalism, teaching, law and criminal justice, and nonprofit organizations.

 Program Level Outcomes